padloc/docs/manual/locking-and-unlocking/index.md

 #### Solutions

-- Secure physical access to your device
+- Secure physical and remote access to your device
 - Make sure your swap space is encrypted
 - Prefer to use the native apps that aren't based on Electron